Location: 608 Augustana Ave Unit 103, Harrisburg SD

 #6.
 No exhaust leaks before and 18″ after the oxygen sensor / sensors.
 This means you actually need a minimum of 18″ of exhaust system.
 Without this the sensor cant work properly.

-#7.
-Injector data is REQUIRED.
-You need to know EXACTLY what injectors are in your car and injector data MUST be available for them.
-By proxy this means no knockoff injectors.
-A good rule of thumb is that good injectors have plug and play tuning data (not a flow chart) for your exact platform available and published clearly online.
 If you show up the day of the tune and we have to “email for injector data” we are at a standstill until it shows up.
 We do not tune decapped or no data injectors.
 Period.
 When in doubt contact us and ask.

 #8.
 Size your injectors appropriately.
-Putting Bosch 210lb injectors in to everything just because they are cheap does not make them a good choice for your 450hp v8 setup that could easily run 50lb injectors.
+Putting Bosch 210lb injectors in to everything just because they are cheap does not make them a good choice for your 450hp v8 setup that could easily run 50lb injectors that cost substantially less than even the Bosch 210s.
 Especially on stock computers since they often require huge compromises to make these giant injectors work.
 Your car WILL run better with a reasonably sized injector.
+If you show up with giant injectors on a build that does not need them there’s a chance I am going to send you back to get the correct injectors.

 #9.
 Scan for codes / errors BEFORE you show up even if your car is not yet running.
 Then contact us with the list so we can help you figure out what matters and what doesn’t.
+There are many misconceptions about what is ok and what isnt.
+Please ask us.

 #10.
 A fresh battery.
 We cant start your car if the battery is dead and it takes valuable time to charge.

 #11.
 Fix major electrical / mechanical issues before you show up.
 They all affect the tuning process including brakes and tires that are unsafe or a transmission that is acting up.
 We understand your car is a work in progress but changes made after tuning will mess up the tune and require rework.
+This includes the cooling system.
+If it gets hot driving around its going to get even hotter on the dyno.
+Cheap electric fans are notorious for this.
+If they draw less than 10 amps each when checked with an amp clamp or you can hear them over the sound of your engine they probably will not keep your vehicle cool.

 #12.
 Have the correct fuel in the tank and make sure there is plenty of it.
 If you bring your car with 87 in it we are tuning it on 87.
 If it has E85 in it we are tuning it on E85.
 Only exception is flex fuel tunes.
 Generally those go best when the tank is 1/4 full of the gas of your choosing.
 Then bring 10 gallons of e85 for us to add once we get to that stage.
+If you show up without a reasonable amount of fuel in the tank we charge whatever the pump price is x2 to fill it.

 #15.
 Clean your MAF and throttlebody.
 If I set your idle and MAF calibration when they are dirty its going to no longer be correct if you later clean these.